NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

     --conf spark.executorEnv.UCX_RNDV_SCHEME=put_zcopy \
     --conf spark.executorEnv.UCX_MAX_RNDV_RAILS=1
     ```

+Please replace `[shim package]` with the appropriate value.
+For example, the full class name for
+Apache Spark 3.1.3 is: `com.nvidia.spark.rapids.spark313.RapidsShuffleManager`.

 Please note `LD_LIBRARY_PATH` should optionally be set if the UCX library is installed in a
 non-standard location.